 You may have seen the two I did previously to corral hot drink supplies and to store costume jewelry.
 I’ve since created two new ones: for office supplies, like push pins and paper clips, and even one for a little friend to house his collection of hot wheels!

-My husband and I have always been compelled to create using garbage finds and unexpected materials, so it was a natural progression to expand our blog to include crafts.
-We called our new craft section ‘Craft Rehab’ because our goal is to encourage others to try sustainable crafting.
+Hubs and I have always been compelled to create using garbage finds and unexpected materials, so it was a natural progression to expand our blog to include crafts.
+We call our new craft section ‘Craft Rehab’ because our goal is to encourage others to try sustainable crafting.
 It’s all about the 3 R’s – reduce, reuse and recycle.

 All good intentions aside, as much as we love to do our small part to divert waste, we’re also mindful that a project has to be easy to do and that the materials have to be readily available – or who’s going to want to replicate it?
 But it also doesn’t hurt to work in some ‘wow factor’.
 I think we accomplished those goals with this unique upcycle.